thesecondiscoming/thesecondiscoming/README.md

 <div align="center">

-" baby, join me in death "
+" and i don't blame you if you want to bury me in your memory, im not the person i ought to be "

 </div>